zitadel/zitadel/docs/docs/legal/support-services.md

 ### Communication

 - Support is available in Swiss-German, German, and English
-- Default contact: Whenever customers require support, Customers should consult the documentation of ZITADEL or post a question to our community.
+- Default contact: Whenever customers require support, Customers should consult the documentation of the service or product or post a question to our community.
 - When Customer is eligible for support services through a Subscription Plan, Customer may contact CAOS support via the following channels

 Support Feature | Contact information